Last Modified: 9/30/2022

 • Provider appeals may be resolved through either administrative resolution, mediation or by the Provider Reimbursement Review Board (PRRB).

-• To send the Centers for Medicare & Medicaid Services (CMS) a hospital cost report information system (HCRIS) data extract within 30 days every time a revised report is issued.
+• To send to CMS a hospital cost report information system (HCRIS) data extract within 30 days every time a revised report is issued.

 First Coast Service Options (First Coast) strives to ensure that the information available on our provider website is accurate, detailed, and current.
 Therefore, this is a dynamic site and its content changes daily.
 It is best to access the site to ensure you have the most current information rather than printing articles or forms that may become obsolete without notice.